-&lt;sup>4 The Xpert MTB/RIF test is the preferred initial diagnostic test.
-For persons being evaluated for pulmonary TB, sputum is the preferred specimen.
-The LF-LAM assay may be used to assist in diagnosing active TB in both in-and out-patients who are seriously ill with danger signs, regardless of CD4 count.
+&lt;sup>5 The LF-LAM assay may be used to assist in diagnosing active TB in both in-and out-patients who are seriously ill with danger signs, regardless of CD4 count.
 Testing with the LF-LAM assay may be especially useful for patients unable to produce a sputum specimen.
 Whenever possible, a positive LF-LAM should be followed up with other tests such as Xpert MTB/RIF.
 While awaiting results of other tests, clinicians could consider initiating TB treatment immediately based on the positive LF-LAM and their clinical judgment.